-The Debentures will mature and be repayable on December 31, 2022 ("the Maturity Date") and will accrue interest at the rate of 5.75 percent per annum payable semi annually in arrears on December 31 and June 30 of each year (each an "Interest Payment Date").
-At the holder's option, the Debentures may be converted into common shares of the Corporation at any time prior to the close of the business on the earlier of the business day immediately preceding (i) the Maturity Date; (ii) if called for redemption, the date fixed for redemption by the Corporation; or (iii) if called for repurchase in the event of a change of control, the payment date, at a conversion price of \$2.75 per share, subject to adjustment in certain events ("the Conversion Price").
+The 2017 Debentures will mature and be repayable on December 31, 2022 and will accrue interest at the rate of 5.75 percent per annum payable semi annually in arrears on December 31 and June 30 of each year.
+At the holder's option, the 2017 Debentures may be converted into common shares of the Corporation at any time prior to the close of the business on the earlier of the business day immediately preceding (i) the maturity date; (ii) if called for redemption, the date fixed for redemption by the Corporation; or (iii) if called for repurchase in the event of a change of control, the payment date, at a conversion price of \$2.75 per share, subject to adjustment in certain events ("the Conversion Price").
 This represents a conversion rate of approximately 363.6364 common shares for each \$1,000 principal amount of Debentures, subject to certain anti-dilution provisions.
-Holders who convert their Debentures will receive accrued and unpaid interest for the period from the date of the latest Interest Payment Date immediately prior to the date of conversion.
+Holders who convert their 2017 Debentures will receive accrued and unpaid interest for the period from the date of the latest Interest Payment Date immediately prior to the date of conversion.